The Net Zero Workplace

 How should we design and manage our workspaces to comply with the upcoming legislation around Net Zero?

-Set against the backdrop of the requirement to reduce carbon emissions, our themes include changing employee behaviour using the design process, the gamification of the workplace, occupancy management, reducing embodied carbon, active travel, and case study examples of new build as well as decarbonising existing offices.
+Set against the backdrop of the requirement to reduce carbon emissions, our themes include changing employee behaviour using the design process, the gamification of the workplace, occupancy and space management, reducing embodied carbon, active travel, and case study examples of new-build and decarbonised existing offices.

 This event isn’t another talk-shop, but aims to provide very actionable pointers for workplace professionals to take away.